-21.2 Powers of a single Judge72
+21.2 Powers of a single Judge

-- (1) A single Judge may make orders - (a) for such interim measures pursuant to Part 11 as may be necessary to preserve the rights of any party pending the determination of the proceedings; - (b) staying proceedings pursuant to Part 19 and for a stay of execution of a decision of the Competition Commission established by Article 171 of the Treaty; - (c) granting relief pursuant to Part 8 from a sanction imposed for failure to comply with a Rule, order or direction; - (d) granting leave to amend a pleading; - (e) granting leave to discontinue pursuant to Part 20; - (f) on applications for an expedited procedure pursuant to Part 12; or - (g) any other procedural application, or whenever authorised to do so by any Rule or by a practice direction. - (2) An order made by a single Judge may be varied or discharged by a full Court comprising not fewer than three judges.
+- (1) A single Judge may make orders and decisions18 - (a) enumerated in Rules 8.1 (a)-(z);19 - (b) for such interim measures pursuant to Part 11 as may be necessary to preserve the rights of any party pending the determination of the proceedings; - (c) granting relief pursuant to Part 8 from a sanction imposed for failure to comply with a Rule, order or direction; - (d) granting leave to discontinue pursuant to Part 20; - (e) on applications for an expedited procedure pursuant to Part 12; or - (f) any other procedural application, - (g) whenever authorised to do so by any Rule or by a practice direction. - (2) An order made by a single Judge may be varied or discharged by a full Court comprising not fewer than three judges.